RamenVentures/Operating-Manual/README.md

 To create massive abundance through technology.

 ### Our Strategy
+The World needs more founders working on Moonshot solutions to important problems that affect millions or billions of people.

+These Moonshot companies are the ones who need the most support, especially when they're just starting up.
+They need investors who:
+- Encourage your massively ambitious Mission and Vision
+- Recognize failure as necessary for greatness, and value it as an opportunity to learn
+- Bring diverse backgrounds, perspectives, and cognitive styles
+- Focus on the right questions, not just answers

-Startups with an important mission - solving an important problem in a huge market - are the ones that change the world.
-But there's not enough early-stage support for these companies in Canada.
-We need more angels, especially those with experience building world-class companies, to support these high risk/high reward startups before they've found Product/Market Fit and can raise money from VCs.
+But there's not enough support for these companies, especially in Canada.
+We need more angels, especially those with experience building world-class companies, to help them.

 We fill this gap.

-We invest in startups with the potential to change the world when they're pre-Product/Market Fit and help them find it.
+We invest in founders working on Moonshots when they're Pre-Product/Market Fit, then help them get to Product/Market Fit (while staying ambitious).

 ## Our Investment Thesis
-Every startup is made up of three components:
+We believe that every startup is made up of three main pieces:
-* Market
+* A Market (a Problem and Users)
-* Team
-* Product
+* A Product (a Unique Value Proposition and Solution)

-We believe that a great market - a market with lots of real potential customers - pulls a product out of a startup.
-The product doesn't need to be great; it just has to solve an important problem.
-And, the market doesn't care how good the team is, as long as the team can produce that viable product.

-We believe that great startups are:
-- 75% Market
-- 25% Team
+* A Team

-- 0% Product
+First, we look for companies working on a huge, important, and valuable Problem for Users who desperately need it solved.
+We call this having an "**Important Mission**."

+Next, we look for companies trying to solve the Problem in a way that's 10x, not 10%, better than today.
+We call this having a "**Moonshot Vision**."

-So, first, we look for companies with an important mission.
-Then, we look for a team that's irrationally passionate and capable of executing.
+Finally, we look for a team that's irrationally passionate about this Important Mission, has the ambition to pursue a Moonshot Vision, and the aptitude to execute on it.
+We call this having the "**Right Team**".

 ## Our Investment Process
 We strive to be known as the most founder-friendly investors in Canada.
 To that end, we: